filecoin-saturn/L1-node/README.md

 4. Replace the env var values where appropriate and export them.
   - If **Main network:** Set `SATURN_NETWORK` to `main`
   - If you are switching networks check [Switching networks](#switching-networks) and rerun step 4 and 5.
+  - You can define a host-specific `SATURN_HOME` by setting a `saturn_root` variable for that host on your inventory file.
+See more [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#adding-variables-to-inventory).

   ```
   export FIL_WALLET_ADDRESS=<your_fil_wallet_address>; export NODE_OPERATOR_EMAIL=<your_email>; export SATURN_NETWORK=test
   ```

 5. Run the playbook
-  - Make sure to specify which hosts you want to provision in your inventory file.
   - Feel free to use host labels to filter them or to deploy incrementally.
   - We're skipping the bootstrap play by default, as it deals with setting authorized ssh keys on the target machine.
 See 2 for more info.
-  - Note that you can define a specific `SATURN_HOME` by setting `volume_root` on your inventory file.

   ```
   ansible-playbook -i <path_to_your_inventory> -l <host_label> --skip-tags=bootstrap playbooks/l1.yaml